If people are flocking to your website but not taking the action you want them to take then you’re in need of conversion rate optimization.

 The bottom line: any effort to increase conversions is called conversion rate optimization.

 When I talk to clients, they often ask: “Where do I start with CRO?”
 I tell them it’s a great idea to begin by asking themselves the following questions:

 - Why do people visit my site?
 Are they visiting your site to look for more info?
 Do they want a question answered?
 Are they shopping for products?

-- What problem do my visitors want solved?
+- What problems do my visitors want solved?
 People who visit your website might be doing so because they’re trying to solve a problem.
 That problem can be anything from a dry scalp to an inability to manage their business finances.

 - What do I want people to do on my site?
 That’s the most basic question.
 Also, the answer might vary from page to page.
-For example, if you have an ecommerce site then you obviously want people to buy products.
+For example, if you have an e-commerce site then you obviously want people to buy products.
 However, you might also have a newsletter you want people to subscribe to.